Business Travel and Immigration Post-Brexit

 Immigration Summary

-The Intra-Company Transfer (New) process is for employees transferring between commonly owned entities.
-It allows a maximum duration of stay in the UK of five years in total, or nine years in total for senior employees earning GBP 73,900 or more but does not lead to settlement.
+The Senior or Specialist Worker Visa (Global Business Mobility) process is for employees transferring between commonly owned entities.
+It allows a maximum duration of stay in the UK of five years in any six year period or nine years in any 10 year period for employees earning GBP £73,900 annually, but does not lead to settlement.
+This visa has replaced the Intra-company Transfer visa, previously the Tier 2 (Intra-company Transfer) Long-term Staff visa.

 Applicants travelling to the United Kingdom to undertake certain limited activities for a maximum of six months may, in some circumstances, do so on Standard Visitor Visa status.
 Applicants should remain on home contract and payroll throughout the assignment and are recommended to seek expert advice if in any doubt about whether their activities qualify as "visitor" activities or not.